PicturElements/lib/README.md

 * [4.3](https://github.com/airbnb/javascript#es6-array-spreads) - Use array spreads `...` to copy arrays

-  `Array.prototype.slice` or `Array.prototype.concat` are preferred over spread in most cases.
-However, when creating new compound arrays, spread may still be used
+  `Array.prototype.slice` or `Array.prototype.concat` are preferred over spread in most cases for cloning arrays.
+However, when creating new, non-trivial, compound arrays, spread may still be used.

 * [4.4](https://github.com/airbnb/javascript#arrays--from-iterable) / [4.5](https://github.com/airbnb/javascript#arrays--from-array-like) / [4.6](https://github.com/airbnb/javascript#arrays--mapping) - `Array.from` and spread

-  These operations are rarely done, as usually data is purposefully stored in a non-array format.
+  These operations are rarely done, as certain data is usually purposefully stored in a non-array format.
 Transforms such as these are actively discouraged for iteration.
 Use an explicit loop, a built-in prototype method, or `@qtxr/utils/forEach` as not to create unnecessary intermediate arrays.

 * [6.1](https://github.com/airbnb/javascript#strings--quotes) - Use single quotes `''` for strings

   Double quotes are preferred.
-While this is definitely a stylistic choice, a double quote is harder to confuse for a backtick character.
+While this is a purely stylistic choice, a double quote is marginally harder to confuse for a backtick character.
 Single quotes are used, however, in console logs, as they look slightly cleaner at a casual glance.

 * [7.1](https://github.com/airbnb/javascript#functions--declarations) - Use named function expressions instead of function declarations

   Top-level functions are almost exclusively written in function declaration form.
-Residing in one file, functions should have high cohesion.
+Residing in one file, functions should have high cohesion but as a side effect often have slightly higher coupling between themselves.
 As such, oftentimes the functions reference and leverage each other to produce an effect.
-Therefore, functions are seen as intrinsically interconnected and not strictly as procedural steps.
+Therefore, such functions are seen as intrinsically interconnected and their use internally should not be thought of strictly sequential.
 In general, the main functions, or entrypoints, are placed at the top, with the supporting functions at the bottom, interwoven if there are multiple entrypoint functions.

   However, callback functions and closures should always be expressions, and preferably constructed using fat arrow notation.

 * [7.7](https://github.com/airbnb/javascript#es6-default-parameters) - Use default parameter syntax rather than mutating function arguments

   When feasible and sensible from a method signature point of view, always define defaults inline in the parameters.
-If further processing needs to be done, it is okay to modify the argument, but only when certain conditions are met:
+The main reason for this is that it oftentimes becomes tricky to find a suitable alias for an argument.
+In certain cases it is deemed okay to reassign the argument:

-  1. It is okay to modify an argument if it does not conform to the desired type, when throwing an error is not desired.
+  1. It is okay to reassign an argument if it does not conform to the desired type, when throwing an error is not desired.
-  2. It is okay to modify an argument to apply processing to it.
+  2. It is okay to reassign an argument to apply processing to it.
 When this is done, keeping track of types is a priority.

-  3. Argument modifications must happen at the start of a function or method.
-Once in the main function body, it must be regarded as constant.
+  Argument modifications must happen at the start of a function or method, and must not include complex conditional modifications.
+In effect, the result of argument reassignments must leave the data in a state as if the function had been invoked with it in the first place.
+Once in the main function body, arguments must be regarded as constant and immutable, as this part of the function should remain ignorant of changes applied to its data.
 The exception is when a method is created with the explicit purpose of modifying a passed object (see: [7.12](https://github.com/airbnb/javascript#functions--mutate-params)).

-  At no point do processing in default parameters (as per [7.8](https://github.com/airbnb/javascript#functions--default-side-effects)).
+  At no point do processing in default parameters (see also: [7.8](https://github.com/airbnb/javascript#functions--default-side-effects)).

 * [7.10](https://github.com/airbnb/javascript#functions--constructor) - Never use the Function constructor to create a new function